TeX-Live/texlive-source/texk/web2c/synctexdir/README.txt

 # use or other dealings in this Software without prior written
 # authorization from the copyright holder.
 #
+# Acknowledgments:
+# ----------------
+# The author received useful remarks from the pdfTeX developers, especially Hahn The Thanh,
+# and significant help from XeTeX developer Jonathan Kew
+#
+# Nota Bene:
+# ----------
+# If you include or use a significant part of the synctex package into a software,
+# I would appreciate to be listed as contributor and see "SyncTeX" highlighted.
+#
+# Version 1
+# Thu Jun 19 09:39:21 UTC 2008

 This file gives the .synctex file specifications.